Josephine2244/BakersTable/README.md

 ### Browsers
 - Google Chrome Version 115.0.5790.171 (Official Build) (64-bit)
 - Microsoft Edge Version 115.0.1901.188 (Official build) (64-bit)

+- Chrome Development Tools was used to chekc the resposiveness of all elements throughout the design process.

 ## Deployment
 ### via codeanywhere
+1. Log into Codeanywhere.
+2. Go to workspace that was created for the project using link copied from Github.
+3. Open workspace and go to terminal at bottom of page.
+4. Type 'python3 -m http.server' to open a preview of browser.
+5. A box will pop up in the bottom right corner of the screen when you can click to open the browser.
+6. This will open in a new tab.

 ### via github pages
 1. Go to setting in the Github repository